 Organics Recycling – SB 1383

-The requirement goes into effect on January 1, 2022 with enforcement to follow.
+The requirement went into effect on January 1, 2022 with enforcement to follow.
 There are limited waivers for the organics recycling mandate, including businesses and residents that collect a minimal amount of organics per week or if a customer’s building lacks adequate space for the required containers (subject to approval by the City).

 To learn more about how to recycle your organic waste, listen to the KCRW and Santa Monica Daily Press podcasts on organics recycling.